HectareaGalbis/VisualSignals3D/README.md

 As you may already thinking, emitters and receivers can only be connected if they are of the same type.
 For example, Signal3DEmitterFloat only can be connected with Signal3DReceiverFloat.

+## Creating visual signals

+To show how to create visual signals we are going to follow the next example: We want an object that emits a signal every second with a number increasing at each tick; also, we want an object that will print every number it receives from a signal.

+> These objects are in this repository inside the example folder.

+First, let's create a new scene called Clock.
+It has a sprite and a timer.
+Nothing new for now.